 Learning programs with specific objectives outperform programs with vague ones.
 Take the time to document your training objectives before you start.

 It’s also a good idea to align your training objectives with your strategic business priorities.
-In our example, Fast Software, Inc. is trying to reduce the lead time on their custom development by 15% over the next year.

 The fewer objectives you have, the easier it is to coordinate various training.
 You can create as many as you’d like, but a smaller number will be easier to work with.